MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 - The maximum duration is a week (7 days; 7 X 24 X 60 = 10080 minutes)
 - When set to 0, a paused operation will never automatically abort

-e Thcurrent value for this option is displayed in [sys.database_scoped_configurations](../../relational-databases/system-catalog-views/sys-database-scoped-configurations-transact-sql.md).
+The current value for this option is displayed in [sys.database_scoped_configurations](../../relational-databases/system-catalog-views/sys-database-scoped-configurations-transact-sql.md).

 ## <a name="Permissions"></a> Permissions